 - Baked whole cauliflower with cheese is best served right away.
 However, leftovers will last for 2 to 3 days in an airtight container in the fridge.

 - Serve whole roasted cauliflower as a side dish.
 It’s very easy to slice and break apart into florets.
 Or, bulk it up with a mushroom and lentil gravy if you want to make it a filling entree (such as the one in my cookbook).

 - Once you go whole roasted, you never go back.
 Warning: you may not want to prepare cauliflower in any other way after this.
 It’s tender, flavorful and oh so delicious.

-In a small mixing bowl, combine the olive oil, garlic, oregano, lemon zest and sea salt.
+- In a small mixing bowl, combine the olive oil, garlic, thyme, lemon zest and sea salt.

-Flip the head of cauliflower upside down and pour 1/2 of the mixture into its nooks and crannies so that the sauce can evenly permeate the head.
-Turn it right-side up and place in a cast iron skillet or oven-safe dish.
-Brush the remaining olive oil mixture on top of the cauliflower.
-Sprinkle with a little extra sea salt and black pepper to taste.
+- Flip the head of cauliflower upside down and pour half of the oil mixture into its nooks and crannies so that the sauce can evenly permeate the head.
+Turn it right-side up and place in a Dutch oven.
+Brush the remaining oil mixture on top of the cauliflower so that it is fully coated.
+Sprinkle with a little extra salt and black pepper to taste.